Can Joint Inflammation Be Tamed By Cannabis?

 Terpenes May Also Reduce Inflammation and Treat Pain

-Terpenes are a group of active organic compounds that are found in cannabis and many other plants.
-Often known for their ability to create plant-specific smells, terpenes are now gaining attention for therapeutic properties.
-Over 100 terpenes have been found in cannabis and some may even be able to reduce inflammation.
+Terpenes are a group of active organic compounds in cannabis and many other plants.
+The plant contains over 100 of them.
+Terpenes were once famous for their ability to create plant-specific smells, but now get attention for their therapeutic properties.

-Myrcene is commonly found in the essential oils of hops and wild thyme.
-Myrcene was shown in one study to create an anti-inflammatory effect in human bone cells, and was even able to slow the progression of cartilage degeneration.
+The terpene myrcene often appears in the essential oils of hops and wild thyme.
+One study found myrcene to create an anti-inflammatory effect in human bone cells.
+It was even able to slow the progression of cartilage degeneration.
 This indicates that myrcene may potentially be able to slow the progression of osteoarthritis.

 This anti-inflammatory effect is thought to occur thanks to myrcene blocking the metabolic pathway of prostaglandins, which are chemical mediators of inflammation.

 Humulene is another terpene found in cannabis and has demonstrated anti-inflammatory properties comparable to corticosteroids thanks to its ability to reduce interleukins, prostaglandins, and tumor necrosis factor levels.

 How To Use Cannabis To Treat Joint Inflammation

 There are a range of ways cannabis helps arthritis treatment.
 Here are two of the easiest, in terms of getting pain relief.

 When ingesting either cannabis, consumers often report delayed and extended effects.
 This is ideal for those wanting to manage widespread pain or inflammation.
 It also works over a longer period of time.